 PEGI classifies all games and does not censor or ban the content of a game.

-The PEGI system knows 5 age categories, the 3, 7, 12, 16 and 18.
-These categories are being supported by content descriptors.
-Violence, bad language, fear, sex, drugs, discrimination and gambling.
+The PEGI system has 5 age categories, the 3, 7, 12, 16 and 18.
+These categories are supported by the following content descriptors: Violence, bad language, fear, sex, drugs, discrimination and gambling.